61% of grants are designated from our Donor Advised Funds. Another 17% are endowment fund distributions from

 Through grants and programs, we use strategic investments for addressing unmet or emerging community needs.
 As we grow and look to the future of San Diego County, we continue to envision and implement ways to build community in our region.
 The Community Impact Fund, The Patriots Connection and the RSF Women’s Fund are significant ways that the Rancho Santa Fe Foundation connects people and nonprofits to strengthen our communities.

 Grants from The Patriots Connection (TPC): Rancho Santa Fe Foundation is committed to honoring and supporting members of the San Diego military community for their service to our nation.
 Organizations of distinction are eligible to participate in the annual TPC grant cycle.
-The 2017 grant deadline has closed and the next funding cycle will be announced via email to the organizations of distinction.
+The 2018 grant cycle details can be found here.

 Grants from the Community Impact Fund: These grants are recommended by RSFF’s Grants and Projects committee and approved by the Board of Directors.
 In 2018, grants are focused on workforce development programs for transition age youth and human trafficking.
 Applications are by invitation only.

 Grants from the RSF Women’s Fund: The RSF Women’s Fund raises charitable funds from its members and awards grants annually to nonprofits meeting needs in specific focus areas.
 The 2018 focus areas are at-risk youth and women’s services.
 The grant deadline to submit a Letter of Intent has passed and grant awards will be announced in May 2018.